5. Measuring Vowel Quality

 A linear predictor is a system learned from the signal that recreates the observed signal from an input and a filter, on the assumption that the input signal has a flat spectrum and that any peaks in the observed signal spectrum were caused by the filter.
 These assumptions work pretty well for speech.
 The power of linear prediction is that we can use the frequency response of the estimated filter to characterise the spectral envelope of the signal.
 To represent the spectral envelope of a speech signal up to 8000Hz, predictors typically have 16-18 prediction coefficients.

 Cepstral analysis is a technique that smoothes the signal spectrum by removing the fine harmonic structure leaving the slowly-varying envelope behind.
 The cepstrum is first computed as the spectrum of the log power spectrum of the signal, then all but the first few cepstral quefrencies are set to zero amplitude and the inverse spectral transform applied to recover the smooth spectrum.
 It has been found that around 12-20 cepstral coefficients are needed to represent the envelope for speech.
+Indeed, a variation called mel-frequency cepstral coefficients (MFCC) are probably the most popular form of spectral envelope representation used in speech recognition.

 - Formant frequency estimation